Online LLM watermark detection via e-processes: E-processes for watermarks

 Similarly to the case of \eqref{eq:EA}, \eqref{eq:EA2} also yields a constant calibrator $1$ at step $t=1$.
 Intuitively, \eqref{eq:EA2} uses a Bernoulli distributed $Y_0$ with mean $1/2$, and its computation is the same as the Grenander estimator in \eqref{eq:EA}.
 The optimizers in each of \eqref{eq:EA}--\eqref{eq:EA2} belong to $\Phi_t$, and hence Theorem \ref{th:validity} applies to them.
 We will call the associated e-process

 an \emph{OG e-process}.
 Here, for different $s,t$, we allow $f_s^{\rm OG}$ from \eqref{eq:EA} and $f_t^{\rm OG}$ from \eqref{eq:EA2}, although practically there is no benefit to do so.

 Finally, we can include a range $[a,b]$ with $0<a<1<b<\infty$ to the density functions in $\mathcal D$ in \eqref{eq:EA}--\eqref{eq:EA2}, and we call the resulting e-process in \eqref{eq:OGE} the \emph{OG e-process with range $[a,b]$}.
 Note $f_t^{\rm OG}$ in \eqref{eq:EA} has a natural floor $f_t^{\rm OG}\ge 1/t$ due to $Y_0=0$, which is sufficient for practical purposes.
-We need the fixed range $[a,b]$ only for a theoretical result in Section \ref{sec:guarantee}. \begin{remark} A variant of the above construction is that, instead of using all data $s=1,\dots,t-1$ up to step $t-1$ to compute $f^{\rm OG}_t$, we can use a moving window such as $s=t-k,\dots,t-1$ for a fixed $k$, which potentially works better for some time-series models.
+We need the fixed range $[a,b]$ only for a theoretical result in Section \ref{sec:guarantee}.

+\begin{remark} A variant of the above construction is, instead of using all data $s=1,\dots,t-1$ up to step $t-1$ to compute $f^{\rm OG}_t$, to use a moving window such as $s=t-k,\dots,t-1$ for a fixed $k$, which may work better for some time-series models.
 For the problem of LLM watermark detection in this paper, such a variant does not seem to be beneficial.
 Moreover, instead of a Bernoulli distribution for $Y_0$, we can choose any distribution with mean no larger than $1/2$ and support including $0$, which achieves the same purpose. \end{remark}

 In our experiments, we use the formulation in \eqref{eq:EA2}, which avoids the issue of being overly conservative and it is computationally efficient.

 The OG calibrator is useful in several settings.
 For instance, \cite{hore2026online} showed that in an iid setting, the OG e-process with range $[a,b]\subseteq (0,\infty)$ has an optimal regret bound.